0xSpaceShard/starknet-hardhat-plugin/README-dev.md

 A test case is added by creating a directory in a subdirectory of a test group in the `test` directory.
 E.g. `declare-test` is a test case in the `general-tests` test group.
 A test case should contain:

--   a `check.sh` script which does the testing logic
+-   a `check.ts` script which does the testing logic
 -   a `network.json` file which specifies on which networks should the test case be run
 -   a `hardhat.config.ts` file will be used

-The main testing script is `scripts/test.sh`.
+The main testing script is `scripts/test.ts`.
 It iterates over the test cases the test group specified by the `TEST_SUBDIR` environment variable.

 ### Executing tests locally